Professor, Graduate Affairs Committee Chair, Mechanical and Aerospace Engineering Graduate Program Director

 - MAE 771 Computational Fluid Mechanics

-Mao, Y. and Dang, T., “A Simple Approach for Modeling Fan Systems with a CFD-Based Body-Force Model”, to appear in AIAA Journal of Propulsion and Power, 2020.
+Mao, Y. and Dang, T., “A Simple Approach for Modeling Fan Systems with a CFD-Based Body-Force Model”, AIAA Journal of Propulsion and Power, June 2020.

 Kong, M., Dang, T., Zhang, J. and Khalifa, E., “Micro-environmental Control for Local Heating: CFD Simulation and Manikin Test Verification,” Building & Environment, 147, 2019.